 Born in the UK and raised in the Caribbean, I grew up with my nose in a book and a love of learning that led me to the University of Toronto, where I earned undergraduate and graduate degrees in science.

 Then life yelled “Plot twist!” and I traded the cloistered halls of academia for the hustle of corporate life.
-I started out as the receptionist for an IT startup and worked my way up through facilities management, sales, marketing, and business development—eventually becoming Client Services Manager for the education division of a national financial services firm.
+There, I took on roles that ranged from facilities and project management to sales, marketing, and business development in the IT and financial services sectors.

-Throughout my academic and career journeys, I honed my writing and editing skills, tackling everything from scientific publications and presentations to proposals, marketing copy, and press releases.
+During my corporate adventures, I honed my writing and editing skills, tackling everything from proposals and presentations to marketing copy and press releases.
 When I eventually left the corporate world to raise my children, it wasn’t long before I was writing and editing for friends, family, neighbours—even the local school…and WoodvineWrites was born.

-I am a freelance writer and editor with a diverse career background, experienced in the complexities of corporate, tech, and academic environments.
+As a writer and editor with a diverse career background, I understand the unique complexities of corporate, tech, and academic communication.

 My goal is to understand your needs and work with you to craft the perfect solution for your project!

-I’m a proud member of Editors Canada, Sisters in Crime, and the Toronto Romance Writers.
+I’m a proud member of Editors Canada, Sisters in Crime, and the Toronto Romance Writers, where I continue to expand my skills through professional development courses and workshops.

 When I’m not wordsmithing for others, you’ll find me working on my YA sci-fi trilogy, making music, being crafty, enjoying a good story, or—my favourite—goofing around with my kids.